 Swallowing ever-greater quantities of stimulants to stay awake, Carlotta even felt compelled to break out the dinitrophenol, a mitochondrial uncoupler and thermogen with nasty and potentially dangerous side effects, to keep warm as the water that had condensed on every surface in the capsule started to turn to ice, hoar frost starting to grow, encrusting Carlotta’s whole world as if she was being sealed in an icy tomb.

-As her mind became flooded with the agitation of the stimulants and the lethargy of the thermogens, she found it ever-more-difficult to concentrate or think, but she managed to, after considerable effort lasting hours, plot her course on the third day of her journey, conforming beyond all doubt something she had started to notice on the second day: that she was starting to veer off course, toward a re-entry that was much too shallow.
+As her mind became flooded with the agitation of the stimulants and the lethargy of the thermogens, she found it ever-more-difficult to concentrate or think, but she managed to, after considerable effort lasting hours, plot her course on the third day of her journey, confirming beyond all doubt something she had started to notice on the second day: that she was starting to veer off course, toward a re-entry that was much too shallow.

 Meaning, that if she did nothing Carlotta was on track to bounce right off the Earth’s atmosphere and be flung back out into the black sky never to return again.
 Hours remained before her check-in with Mission Control, but she knew it would be useless to contact them, as they had no telemetry from her spacecraft and it would take so long for them to check their calculations she’d be out of power to run her radio by the end of the conversation.